 INTRODUCTION

 Caralluma bhupenderiana Sarkaria belongs to Apocynaceae family.
-It is the most significant medicinal plant among the Caralluma genus with extremely high therapeutic value.
+It is the most significant medicinal plant in the Caralluma genus with extremely high therapeutic value.
 Most of the species found are endemic to the southern parts of India and are further rich in terms of medicinal values (Singh, 2016).
-It possesses a high number of bioactive compounds including, phenols, quinines, flavonoids, esters, saponins (Pachipala et al., 2022) responsible for its therapeutic activity.
+It possesses a high number of bioactive compounds including phenols, quinines, flavonoids, esters, and saponins (Pachipala et al., 2022) responsible for its therapeutic activity.
 Despite its high medicinal value, its endangered status has not been much focused.
-According to the recent ethnobotanical survey these species are now at the brink of its extinction due to, rapid urbanisation and overharvesting from the wild.
+According to the recent ethnobotanical survey these species are now at the brink of its extinction due to rapid urbanisation and overharvesting from the wild (Reference?).
 These issues need to be addressed without delay to avoid the extinction of this species in its natural habitat.
-In addition to the natural conservation techniques, alternate protocols for mass production and multiplication of these plant species are needed.
+In addition to the natural conservation techniques, alternative protocols for mass production and multiplication of these plant species are needed.

-Micropropagation is the versatile tool extensively used for abrupt and rapid clonal propagation, which are genetically identical and are free from diseases compared to traditional methods.
-It incorporates in vitro production and multiplication through tissue culture protocols utilising various parts of the plants known as, explants.
-Explants are generally, meristems, node, stem, root, leaves and flowers which are potent for regeneration into a completely new plant (totipotency) (George et al., 2008).
-Further, it involves surface sterilization as the preliminary step to avoid the sources of contamination caused by fungus, microbes and other environmental impurities.
-This process helps in elimination of these contaminants successfully, which is a crucial step in maintaining aseptic conditions.
-Mercuric chloride, sodium hypochlorite and hydrogen peroxide are most widely used surface sterilization agents (Aruna et al., 2012; Bošnjak Mihovilović et al., 2024; Laxmi, G. V., & Dharmalingam et al., 2024; Ratnam, 2021).
+Micropropagation is a versatile tool extensively used for abrupt and rapid clonal propagation, which is genetically identical and is free from diseases compared to traditional methods (Reference?).
+It incorporates in vitro production and multiplication through tissue culture protocols utilising various parts of the plants known as explants.
+Explants are generally meristems, nodes, stems, roots, leaves and flowers, which are potent for regeneration into a completely new plant (totipotency) (George et al., 2008).
+Furthermore, it involves surface sterilization as the preliminary step to avoid the sources of contamination caused by fungus, microbes and other environmental impurities.
+This process helps in the elimination of these contaminants successfully, which is a crucial step in maintaining aseptic conditions.
+Mercuric chloride, sodium hypochlorite and hydrogen peroxide are the most widely used surface sterilization agents (Aruna et al., 2012; Bošnjak Mihovilović et al., 2024; Laxmi, G. V., & Dharmalingam et al., 2024; Ratnam, 2021).

 Nutrient medium provides macronutrients, micronutrients along with the carbon (sucrose) and vitamins source for the plant vegetative growth under in vitro conditions.
 Murashige & Skoog in 1962 (MS media), Gamborg et al., in 1968 (B5 media) and McCown & Sellmer, in 1987 (Woody Plant Medium -WPM) formulated the nutrients essential for the plant growth and experimentally cultured for tobacco, soybean and woody plants (Murashige and Skoog, 1962; Gamborg et al., 1968; McCown and Sellmer, 1987).
-Plant hormones such as auxins (NAA, IAA, IPA, IBA and 2,4-D) and cytokinins (BAP and Kn) promote cell elongation and stimulate cell division regulating the plant growth and development.
+Plant hormones such as auxins (NAA, IAA, IPA, IBA and 2,4-D) and cytokinins (BAP and Kn) promote cell elongation and stimulate cell division, regulating the plant growth and development.
 These optimised culture media have been widely accepted in the field of plant tissue culture.
-This technique is indispensable for the conservation of endangered plant species providing a reliable method in preserving their germplasm and brisk multiplication within limited period.
+This technique is indispensable for the conservation of endangered plant species providing a reliable method in preserving their germplasm and brisk multiplication within a limited period (Reference?).

 To protect the plants from total extinction, limited research has been done on in vitro production and multiplication through tissue culture protocols for C. bhupenderiana.
 The current study provides more comprehensive evidence in establishing the protocols.